-Yes, dogs can eat small amounts of avocado oil.
+What about the oil?
+Can dogs eat avocado oil?
+Yes, you can add a small amount of avocado oil to the dog food.
 In general, large dogs should be given about one teaspoon of avocado oil at a time, while small dogs should be given about half a teaspoon.
 It can be served as a dietary supplement or used topically to treat skin conditions in dogs.

 How Much Avocado Can a Dog Eat?

 Preferably, none at all.
 Avocados are potentially dangerous for dogs.
 If your dog has eaten any, and developed any reaction, seek veterinary help as soon as possible.
 However, if your dog ate only a little, and seems fine, there probably isn’t much to worry about.